 After a thesis advisor and project have been chosen, the student and advisor will provide a list of recommended faculty members to the GTC.
-Three or four faculty members chosen at the discretion of the GTC will constitute the student's preliminary Thesis Advisory Committee (TAC).
-The student should prepare the Thesis Proposal paperwork (see Appendix C) two weeks prior to the seminar presentation date.
-The proposed recommendation for members of the TAC must be approved by the Program Director.
+A minimum of three PharMM training faculty members chosen at the discretion of the GTC will constitute the student's preliminary Thesis Advisory Committee (TAC).
+Roughly six months after the Comprehensive Exam, the student will present their thesis proposal and have the first closed-door TAC meeting.
+The student should prepare the Thesis Proposal paperwork (see Appendix C) two weeks prior to the thesis proposal seminar presentation date.
 The TAC meets once every six months with the student and his or her thesis advisor to monitor the progress of the project and to provide additional input and suggestions.
 The student must take the initiative in scheduling TAC meetings.
-After each committee meeting, the student will complete the Thesis Advisory Committee Meeting Summary with his or her TAC chair.
-This web form must be no later the two weeks following the TAC meeting.
-If the TAC meeting is accompanied by an annual presentation, then both the presentation and the meeting forms must be completed at http://predocprogress.cuanschutz.edu.
+After each committee meeting, a record of the meeting will be recorded via GAIA (https://gs.ucdenver.edu/gaia/) will be submitted the TAC Chair no later the two weeks following the TAC meeting.